 All efforts will be made to keep necessary visitors to a minimum, including the use of virtual or telephone meetings with families and guests.

 If it is essential to have family members or visitors enter the facility, they must go through the same health screening process as students and employees.
-All visitors are required to follow guidelines in the Cloth Face Covering section of this document.
+All visitors are required to follow guidelines in the Face Covering section of this website.
 Any meetings with a family member or visitor must follow social-distancing guidelines.

 Water Fountains >